Mini Pearl Logger Kit

 Price includes US shipping.

-Note: This kit now includes a 3.3 volt microSD board and 128MB microSD card.
+Note: This kit now includes a 3.3 volt microSD board and 128MB or 256MB microSD card.
 These allow sleep current to be much lower and the logger can last longer on batteries.
 A 128MB SD card should allow 2 to 4 million data logging events to be recorded.
-Some of the photos and diagrams show different components.

 This kit includes all the parts to build a very capable data logger based on an Arduino Pro Mini microcontroller.
 Connections among the Pro Mini and two other electronic modules, a microSD board and real time clock board, must be soldered using the included wires.